KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 </header>
 ```

 This is the CSS that makes the effect happen.
-I've stripped out all the styling to highlight the key components that make the effect work.
+I’ve stripped out all the styling to highlight the key components that make the effect work.

 ```css
 nav {